Trogsoft/ectobi/README.md

 ## What is it?

-It's a suite of tools which are intended to take data from some sort of raw form and take it through to a final state where it can be reported on live, or turned into static reports.
+It's a suite of tools which are intended to take data from some sort of raw form and take it through to a final state where it can be reported on live, or turned into static reports or some other kind of output.

 ## What sort of data?